mhazrd/dog_breed_classifier/README.md

 - Accuracy on test dataset: 75.48%
 - Generalization test
    - Even though the model worked well on the unseen test data.
 This test data comes from same dataset (with random sampling) and the general obtainable dog image might not share the charcteristic with the curated dataset.
-Therefore, random sample dog images are retrieved from web and used to check if the model can actullay generalize beyond the curated dataset.
+Therefore, a few dog images were retrieved from the web and used to check if the model can actullay generalize beyond the curated dataset.
-   - These random samples images are stored in test_img/ and used as a simple final check on model's generalizability
+   - These samples images from the web are stored in test_img/ and used to perform a simple final check on model's generalizability

 #### Justification